ParadoxSpiral/parabot/README.md

 When the bot is built, each module is loaded with a module loader, which maps the names in the config file to the struct implementing the Module trait.
 The default module loader only knows about already included modules, so when a custom module is required, you need a loader that constructs the module.
 It only needs to handle your own module, as the default loader is chained after it (if default modules are enabled).

 To simplify implementing your own module, there is a derive-macro.
-See `src/modules/choose.rs` or any other module in that directory as an example of how to implement a module.
+See `src/modules/choose.rs` as a commented example, or any other module in that directory of how to implement a module.